W427697/Discord-/docs/writing-docs/mdx.md

 ### The MDX documentation doesn't render in my environment

-As Storybook relies heavily on MDX 2 to render documentation, there might be some cases where you cannot render it depending on your project setup.
+As Storybook relies on MDX 2 to render documentation, some technical limitations may prevent you from migrating to this version.
 If that's the case, we support MDX 1 as a fallback.
 To enable it, you'll need to take some additional steps.

 Run the following command to install the required dependency.